Sunday, July 25, 2021

 How resilient can we be when facing tough challenges like the pandemic?

 Several stories of resilience and hope inspire us daily for those facing their greatest battle.
-It's when people have the fighting spirit and the will to live that makes them a survivor.
-They survive and thrive.
+When people have the fighting spirit and the will to live, they become survivors.
+They not only survive, but they also thrive, fueled by the power of hope.

 But when shall we suffer?
 Until when shall we continue to fight?
 Until when shall we survive?

-This pandemic makes us find time to ponder our life.
+This pandemic makes us ponder our lives.
 If we have limited time to live and survive, how can we live our best life?
 If we die tomorrow, what are the good things we can do today?
+Reflection is the key to living a life of purpose and fulfillment.

 ©️ 2021 Del Cusay